What’s in this article

-The Singapore employment laws are made up of a variety of different legislation which covers everything that has to do with the workplace.
+Singapore’s employment laws consist of various legislation, addressing all aspects of the workplace.
 In the relationship between a company and their employees, employment lawyers play a critical role.
 This relationship begins with the hiring of an employee and continues through a full cycle that can conclude in the voluntary or forced termination of employment.

 What are Employment Laws?